 Riordan jumped down to the floor and rubbed his body against the leg of the chair, then walked over and stared at the door.

-“Yes, I know we need to leave,” Ciara agreed.
+“Yes, I know we need to leave,” Fiona agreed.
 “What I’m wondering is how do we do it without him following us?
 He’s closer than I expected.”
 She sat down on the chair and put her head in her hands.
 “He’ll be here by nightfall.”

 Her grandmother had warned her about Donal a few weeks before she’d died.
 He was a sorcerer, who’d been taking any and all magic he could find for years.
-Her grandmother had been a powerful witch…powerful enough to block him, but Ciara was not.
+Her grandmother had been a powerful witch…powerful enough to block him, but Fiona was not.

 A few months ago, her grandmother had taken sick and the next day, the dreams had started.
 At first, they were harmless enough.
 A tall, blond man with dark green eyes.
 He was very handsome until you looked too closely.
 Then, one saw the hard set of his mouth and the anger in his eyes.
 When she told her grandmother about the dreams, she found out it was Donal O’Brien.

-“He’s a sorcerer, Ciara,” her grandmother had said.
+“He’s a sorcerer, Fiona,” her grandmother had said.
 “He’s drawn to magic and when he can, he steals it from others.
 Sometimes he charms it away from unwary young witches, other times he seduces them with the promise of more power, but once he has what he wants, he moves on.”

-“I won’t be fooled,” Ciara had promised.
+“I won’t be fooled,” Fiona had promised.
 “I have no desire to get more power or give what little I have away.
 Surely, there must be far more talented women than myself, when it comes to magic.”
 She’d stopped and offered a small smile.
 “I’m a healer, not a witch.”

 “I thought that would protect you,” her grandmother had said sadly.
 “Apparently, I was wrong.
 I should have taught you more, prepared you more…for all of this.”
 She’d paused and looked up, patting her hand.
 “You have much more ability than you know.
 Remember that.”